 - Visit all five attractions. – Even though the Chicago CityPASS more than pays for itself when you visit just three attractions, be sure to use all five visits in order to get the most value from the pass.

-- Don’t rip out your tickets. – This is SUPER important: Don’t rip your tickets out of the booklet!
+- Don’t rip out your tickets. – This is SUPER important: If you have a physical ticket booklet, don’t rip your tickets out of the booklet!
 Tickets removed from the booklet may be considered invalid, so don’t chance it.

 - Pay attention to expiration dates. – It’s important to redeem your pass before it expires.
-If you select to receive a voucher upon purchase, you must exchange your voucher for a booklet within 6 months.
-Booklets also have an expiration date, so pay attention to that when you buy.
-Finally, after your first use, you have 9 days to finish visiting the included attractions.
+You now have 365 days from the date of purchase to use your pass.
+Keep in mind, after your first use, you have 9 days to finish visiting the included attractions.

 How to Get a Chicago CityPASS